Filiates: Name

 The region of Filiates was known as Cestrine prior to the Ottoman period.
-The region is named for the ancient town of Cestria, in ancient Epirus, other ancient names for which were Cammania, Ilion, Epirus, Troy, Epirus and Troia and Epirusis; the site of ancient Cestria is probably over the Albanian frontier.
+The region is named for the ancient town of Cestria, in ancient Epirus, other ancient names for which were Cammania, Ilion, Epirus, and Troia; the site of ancient Cestria is probably over the Albanian frontier.
 The modern name Filiates is the result of the conversion of a surname.
 According to Johann Georg von Hahn, Eqrem Çabej, Idriz Ajeti and Ali Dhrimo, the toponym Filat contains the Albanian suffix -at, widely used to form toponyms from personal names and surnames.
 According to Konstantinos Giakoumis, it applies to a certain Filios (diminutive of Theofilos) with the addition of the Greek ending -άτες or -άταις.
 Local tradition from the 19th century documents a person named Filios; he was a farrier and allegedly the first inhabitant of Filiates.
 Athanasios Petrides and Dimitrios Kampouroglou opined that the name descends from the Latin word filius.

-Filiates is known as Filat in Albanian, and as Filat in Ottoman Turkish.
+Filiates is known as Filat in Albanian and Ottoman Turkish.